Unearthing savory and sweet foods and delicious drinks for locals and visitors alike.

 Why We Love It: For a special night out in Tahoe, the chefs of Manzanita at The Ritz-Carlton, Lake Tahoe serve up culinary nirvana in this elegantly rustic restaurant.
 The floor-to-ceiling windows offer views of the Northstar California Resort’s mountains and the menu features organic and locally sourced cuisine.

 Why We Love It: Pignic Pub & Patio is a lively restaurant near downtown Reno with an offbeat meal concept: bring your own meat.
 Or you can buy a few steaks from the restaurant’s fridge and the staff will give you the grill and tools to whip up your own dinner.
 The dishes and cleanup is on them.
 Time it right and you can enjoy a pop-up dinner with a local chef or a tasting night complete with live music or games on the TV.

-Self-taught pastry chef Don Halter brings European delights to his bakery in Reno.
-Franz’s Backstube features speciality cakes, homemade breads, chocolate, and fruit croissants, éclairs, tarts, and some massive cinnamon rolls.
+Self-taught pastry chef Don Holtzer brings European delights to his bakery in Reno.
+Franz’s Backstube features specialty cakes, homemade bread, chocolate, and fruit croissants, éclairs, tarts, and some massive cinnamon rolls.
 Pick up the Mini Pecan Pie and Napoleons for an after-dinner treat.
 Franz’s also has some nice coffee drinks to go with your Apple Strudel.

 Homage Bakery & Coffeehouse

 Why We Love It: Homage has the feeling of walking into your stylish grandmother’s home.
 Complete with a front porch and cozy rooms for enjoying coffee and treats, this bakery serves some of the most decadent desserts in Reno.
 Order the English Toffee Roll, a Cardamom Snickerdoodle, a pot de crème, or the gooey peanut butter pie.